FarmBoy72/lora_stock/README.md

 In order to import the project, open STM32CubeIDE, then select File -> Open Projects from File System and adjust the path for "Import Source" to the repo directory.

 -- Christophe

+At current, it is set for the EU868 region.
+If this doesn't match for you, you have to adjust the preprocessor symbol (Project properties, C/C++ Build, Settings, MCU GCC Compiler, Preprocessor).